-Python is the language of choice for shell scripting and task automation.
-Moreover, it’s popular in system administration because it can execute shell commands using only its default libraries.
-In this tutorial, you will learn just that – to run Linux shell commands with Python, but also using a Raspberry Pi, of course.
+Python is a popular choice for shell scripting and task automation that even Google uses Python in its online courses for Automation.
+It is also popular in system administration because it can execute shell commands using only its default libraries.
+In this tutorial, you will learn just that – to run Linux shell commands with Python using a Raspberry Pi as a host computer.

 Automation is a buzzword hot as your processor running at 100% in a room with no AC.
 Home management, data extraction, those omniscient talking boxes in the kitchen, and even self-driving cars!
 They are all products of automation.
 Well, it makes sense since we’re living in the fourth industrial revolution.
 Heard of it?
 It is where humans and machines try to work as one, and it is happening now.